| xx |

 Every Man and every Officer that ever served in the 2nd CA

-should have been awarded the Vietnamese Civic Action Honor Medal
+should have been awarded the Vietnamese Civil Action Honor Medal

 for the work they performed, each and every day of their tour.